ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The collection associated with a group MUST include up to N > 1 ordered sets of stale OSCORE Sender IDs.
 It is up to the application to specify the value of N, possibly on a per-group basis.

 The N-th set includes the Sender IDs that have become "stale" under the current version V of the group keying material.
-The (N-1)-th set refers to the immediately previous version (V - 1) of the group keying material, and so on.
+The (N - 1)-th set refers to the immediately previous version (V - 1) of the group keying material, and so on.

 In the following cases, the Group Manager MUST add a new element to the most recent set X, i.e., the set associated with the current version V of the group keying material.